hlovatt/Concurrency-Utilities/README.md

     ...
     backgroundTask.cancel() // Background task runs until it is cancelled.

+*It is intended that stream-flow operators are available that match those that go with the Reactive Flow classes, however currently the Swift 4 compiler can't infer the type, see bug report [SR-5853](https://bugs.swift.org/browse/SR-5838), and therefore these operators are not usable.* An overload for operator `~>` is provided for futures; this is particularly handy when working with Reactive Streams, see below. `future ~> &result` is equivalent to `result = future.get`.
+Overloads for `~>!` and `~>?` exist and do as expected; throws on `nil` and does nothing on `nil` respectively.

-Futures are classes and therefore would normally be declared using `let` and they are thread safe and therefore can be shared between threads.
+Futures are classes and therefore instances would normally be declared using `let` (which might seem odd because they mutate) and they are also thread safe and therefore can be shared between threads.

 See `Concurreny_UtilitiesTests.swift` for examples.